azzajess/OSMC-LEDFX-WLED/README.md

 * `sudo nano config.yaml` (You can press tab to finish off name in putty!)
 *

+Iterate numbers in
+audio:
+  device_index: 1
+Until you get some effects playing.
+This will tell you what loopback device it is using.
+Make sure your on effect energy(reactive) in LEDFX to see it clearly.

 NOTE: I did this out of order due to errors that i went back and installed to fix.
 So this is hopefully the correct order of installing LEDfx with a new version of Python.

 A video tutorial of this for windows is done by ________ (https://www.youtube.com/watch?v=6AiMSeULZ08&feature=youtu.be) However some of the commands are applicble to Linux

+alsa-tools will be used for figuring out what device number is which device....
+`sudo apt-get install alsa-tools`

+`aplay -l`
+`arecord -l`

 How this works!?
 Ok so im no expert.